Yogesh462004/CN-lab/README.md

 # CN-lab
 Lab termworks
-<h1>For lab 6 problems, first go through Steps to do RIP and static routing pdf.</h1>
+<h1>For lab 6 problems, first go through with Steps to do RIP and static routing pdf.</h1>